What fruit has more potassium than a banana and is sometimes called an “alligator pear?”

 Many of us have heard the “so-called secrets” to prevent avocados from turning brown…”include the pit in the guacamole,” “make sure to use lime or lemon juice,” “cover tightly” or many others.
 The real reason cut avocados turn brown is because an enzyme in avocados causes the flesh to oxidize when exposed to air.
 So, the “secret” is to keep air away from the cut avocado to slow down the browning process.
 Here are a few ideas:

-• Because acid in citrus juices, such as lemon or lime, do help slow down oxidation, adding them will help, but you also want to try to avoid exposure to air as well for best results.
+- Because acid in citrus juices, such as lemon or lime, do help slow down oxidation, adding them will help if desired, but you also want to try to avoid exposure to air as well for best results.

 There are many more uses for avocados than guacamole and avocado toast!
 Here are just a few ideas!